ARM-software/arm-trusted-firmware/docs/design_documents/rse.rst

     +---------------+       +------------------------+

-RSS based Measured Boot
+RSE based Measured Boot
 -----------------------

 Measured Boot is the process of cryptographically measuring (computing the hash value of a binary) the code and critical data used at boot time.
 The measurement must be stored in a tamper-resistant way, so the security state of the device can be attested later to an external party.
-RSS provides a runtime service which is meant to store measurements and associated metadata alongside.
+RSE provides a runtime service which is meant to store measurements and associated metadata alongside.

-Data is stored in internal SRAM which is only accessible by the secure runtime firmware of RSS.
+Data is stored in internal SRAM which is only accessible by the secure runtime firmware of RSE.
 Data is stored in so-called measurement slots.
 A platform has IMPDEF number of measurement slots.
 The measurement storage follows extend semantics.
 This means that measurements are not stored directly (as it was taken) instead they contribute to the current value of the measurement slot.